PhilippSpiess/Robotics_EPFL/README.md

 # Robotics

-Below are the robotic projects I have been working on during my Master at EPFL.
+Robotic projects I have been working on during my Master at EPFL.

 ## Electronics